 What is Non-24-hour sleep-wake Disorder?

-N24SWD is a type of circadian rhythm disorder that affects sleep patterns, putting you out of sync with your social and work life.
+N24SWD is a circadian rhythm disorder that affects sleep patterns, putting you out of sync with your social and work life.
 The circadian rhythm is our inner body clock that regulates sleep to occur overnight.
-It prepares the body for sleep in the evening and then compels the body to wake again the next morning.
+It prepares the body for sleep in the evening and compels it to wake again the following day.
 It is this natural cycle that almost all our daily lives are built around, from work to social activity.

-The result of that is you don’t feel like you need sleep until later in the night.
-Then, you want to stay asleep later the next morning, too, as your entire sleep period moves.
-But because it is a cumulative effect, the next night you will be going to sleep and waking up even later.
+The result is that you don’t feel like you need sleep until later in the night.
+Then, you want to stay asleep later the following day, too, as your entire sleep period moves.
+But because it is a cumulative effect, the next night, you will go to sleep and wake up even later.
 If you have non-24-hour sleep-wake disorder symptoms, this carries on until treated.
 Eventually, you want to sleep during the day instead of the night.
-Then it rolls around, coming back to sleeping at normal times until the whole cycle starts again.
+Then it rolls around, returning to sleeping, usually until the whole cycle starts again.

 As with most sleep disorders, we have little understanding of the cause of non-24-hour sleep-wake disorder.
 However, research does allow us to note some things that could influence the condition.
 Because this is an ailment closely associated with blindness, specialists believe that disrupting your exposure to the light and dark cycles that we naturally experience can be a factor.
-This could be light sensitivity, reducing the amount of time you spend in natural light.
+This could be light sensitivity, reducing your time in natural light.
 Another option is an environmental issue, such as working in a darker room for extended times.

 How does one diagnose this sleep disorder?

 N24SWD is a sleep disorder that can affect you for the rest of your life.
-If you believe that you may have it or another type of circadian rhythm disorder, seek medical help.
+If you believe you may have it or another circadian rhythm disorder, seek medical help.

-In addition, your doctor may request additional testing such as actigraphy.
-This monitors active and inactive sleep patterns over a couple of weeks.
-You may also need a blood test, CT scan, or MRI to rule out neurological issues and narrow down the possibilities before a diagnosis is made.
+In addition, your doctor may request additional testing, such as actigraphy, which monitors active and inactive sleep patterns over a couple of weeks.
+You may also need a blood test, CT scan, or MRI to rule out neurological issues and narrow down the possibilities before diagnosing.

-What are some of the symptoms that someone with Non-24-hour sleep-wake Disorder is likely to display?
+What are some symptoms that someone with Non-24-hour sleep-wake Disorder will likely display?

-The first sign you might have an issue with non-24-hour sleep-wake disorder could be difficulty sleeping at normal times.
+The first sign you might have an issue with non-24-hour sleep-wake disorder could be difficulty sleeping.
 This is then accompanied by a desire for sleep during the day.
 It can often be confused with insomnia, but both together can also be a symptom of a shifting sleep cycle.

-There is a key difference between N24SWD and other sleep issues, including other circadian rhythm disorders.
-It has a very visible cycle.
+A key difference exists between N24SWD and other sleep issues, including other circadian rhythm disorders.
+It has an evident cycle.
 As the sleep period is pushed back each day, your sleep will eventually return to normal for a short period.
 But then the cycle begins again.

 This is the tell-tale sign of non-24-hour sleep-wake disorder.